apollographql/apollo-client/docs/source/network.md

 ```

 The above example shows the use of a single afterware passed directly to `.useAfter()`.
-It checks to see if the response status code is equal to 401 and if it is then we will
+It checks to see if the response has errors in it. and if it does, it will print them to the browser console.
-logout the user from the application.

 The following example shows the use of multiple afterwares passed as an array: